clarkcb/xfind/README.md

 $ ./scripts/build.sh ts
 ```

-You can run builds for all language versions together by not passing an argument or passing
+You can build all language versions together by not passing an argument or passing
 `'all'`:

 ```